mostcallmejay/verbose-octo-fluenta/README.md

 The project is encapsulated in two primary documents:

 * **language_of_love.md:** The complete conceptual framework and dictionary in English, detailing all symbols, intents, and examples.
-* **langage_d_amour.md:** A fully synchronized French translation of the framework, demonstrating the system's scalability and adaptability.

 ## Future Scope